 - Salads: Take your salads up a level using grilled avocado in place of regular avocado in any of your favorite salads.
 The slight addition of smokiness is so good.
 One to try is this Cucumber, Tomato, and Avocado Salad or Salmon, Sweet Potato, and Avocado Kale Salad.

 - Tacos: If you were already thinking about tacos, we are on the same wavelength.
 There are two really good options here.
-First, make the avocado the star by making grilled avocado tacos.
+First, make the avocado the star by making grilled avocado tacos or grilled vegetables tacos.
 Or make your favorite grilled chicken or fish tacos and add the avocado from the grill right on the tacos.

 - Salsa: These also make an amazing salad with diced tomatoes, onions, cilantro, jalapenos all tossed with lime juice, salt, and pepper.
 And in case you are wondering, it makes the best guacamole.